Our 24/7 Hotline

 Chat online with others who are also experiencing depression.
 Post, blog, chat, share, connect, relate, renew ... a chance to escape isolation and find a sense of hope.
 Our trained clinicians monitor the site on a 24 hour basis.
 For emergency situations, call Provident's toll-free 24/7 Crisis Hotline at 1.866.728.7983.

 For FREE telephonic case management for adults who have attempted suicide or are at risk for attempting suicide, call Hope After at 314.446.2882.
-We offer FREE telephonic counseling, 24 hours a day, 365 days a year.
 Services are specifically focused on individual needs, goal setting and resource referrals aimed to reduce future suicide attempts.
 Hope After is supported by a grant from U.S. Department of Health and Human Services Substance Abuse and Mental Health Services Administration (SAMHSA).

 ADULT Survivors of Suicide (SOS) Support Group

 For those who have lost a loved one to suicide, SOS is a FREE Support Group.
 It is an open and peer-facilitated group.

 Even though it may seem difficult, maintaining contact with others is especially important during the stress-filled months